 Whenever possible, the use of a patient’s own tissue is preferred over foreign material in cosmetic surgery.
-A patient’s own fat can be used to augment chins, cheekbones, and lips, and to eliminate creases and folds of the forehead and face.
+A patient’s own fat can be used to augment chins, cheekbones, lips, and to eliminate creases and folds of the forehead and face.
 It can also reduce scarring (such as that caused by acne) and correct deformities.
-With fat transfer, a patient can also augment breasts and buttocks.
+With fat transfer, a patient can also augment larger areas of the body, such as the breasts and buttocks.

 Lipo-injection procedures are usually done in Dr. Taylor’s office operating room under local anesthetic or mild sedation.
-A small amount of fat is extracted from the buttocks or abdomen using micro-liposuction techniques.
-The fat is carefully washed, purified, and concentrated in a centrifuge, and then loaded into syringes and injected carefully and meticulously into the desired area of the face.
+A small amount of fat is extracted from the area desired using micro-liposuction techniques.
+The fat is carefully washed, purified, and concentrated in a centrifuge, loaded into syringes, and injected carefully and meticulously into the desired area of the face.

 Because a fat transfer uses your own fat cells, there is no risk that your face will outright reject the tissue.
 However, only 1/3 to 1/2 of the injected fat will survive in most patients.
 For this reason, Dr. Taylor usually injects more fat than necessary to compensate for the fat loss typical of the first few months following the procedure.
 This over-correction may result in a swollen or plump appearance in the treated area, which generally subsides after one week.

 What is the goal of fat transfer?

 Fat transfer is an extremely versatile procedure that targets different goals.
 Grafted fat can erase lines and wrinkles on the face, correct atrophic scarring, fill areas affected by volume loss, and plump parts that need more projection, such as breasts or buttocks.
 It all depends on what you seek to achieve with the area that is receiving the fat graft.

 What is the survival rate of transplanted fat cells?